gwos/tcg/minikube/README.md

 * kustomize (https://kustomize.io/)
 * jq (https://stedolan.github.io/jq/)
 * yq (https://github.com/mikefarah/yq)
+* helm 3 (Only needed if you want to edit/generate manifests)

 Many of these are available through homebrew on both OSX and Linux.